blbadger/blbadger.github.io/linear-lms.md

 ### Nearly Linear Models

-Before proceeding to fully linear models, it may be beneficial to observe how almost-linear models (with only one nonlinear activation) perform when modeling TinyStories.
+Before proceeding to fully linear models, it may be beneficial to observe how almost-linear models (with only one nonlinear activation layer) perform when modeling TinyStories.
 Recalling that single-hidden-layer (with practically any nonlinear activation) neural networks are universal for all computable functions, we would expect models of sufficient size of this architecture to be capable of arbitrarily good TinyStories modeling, but it remains to be seen whether or not these models are practically trainable given limited hardware.

 The following figure shows how a model with ReLU activations after the convolution scales: here we use a tokenizer of size 4096 and hidden dimensions as denoted.